 Ingredients

-- 1 round of pita bread
+- 1 pita bread round

 - 1 Tbsp olive oil

-- pinch of onion salt
+- 1 pinch onion salt

 - 2 ripe tomatoes

-- a handful of cherry tomatoes
+- 5 cherry tomatoes

-- 1/2 small red onion thinly sliced, or chopped in a small dice
+- 1/2 small red onion, thinly sliced, or chopped in a small dice

-- 2 ounces feta cheese cut in small chunks
+- 2 ounces feta cheese, cut in small chunks

 dressing